 Areas of experience: depression, anxiety, bipolar and schizophrenia, faith issues, cultural adjustment, substance abuse.

-Drew is available to see clients at the Downtown Counseling Center and at the Community Center HongQiao Center.
+Drew is available to see clients at the Downtown Counseling Center.
 Languages: English and Mandarin.

-Summer Availability: Drew will be available all summer.
+Summer Availability: Drew will be available after August 21.

 graduated from the University of Newcastle (Australia) in 2014 with a Bachelor of Psychology (Hons), and is currently completing a Master of Counselling through Monash University (Australia).
 Steph is an Associate Member of the Australian Psychological Society and her honours thesis research on the role of early life events on anxiety and pain was published in the Frontiers in Neuroscience journal.